-An organizational structure defines the various entities within an organization and the condition in which the organization operates.
+Organizational structure defines the various entities within an organization and the condition in which the organization operates.
 It is an Enterprise Environmental Factor (EEF), that can affect the availability of resources and thereby influence how projects are conducted.
 There are different types of Organizational structures based on how the organization operates and the power structure in it.
+They are Functional Organizational Structure, Projectized Organizational Structure, Matrix Organizational Structure, etc.

 Check PMBOK 6th Edition, Page 47, for the different types of Organizational structures, their comparison, and their influence on projects.

-- Organization’s staff members are grouped by specialty, such as marketing, finance, engineering etc.., forming departments.
+- The organization’s staff members are grouped by specialty, such as marketing, finance, engineering, etc.., forming departments.

 - Each department will have its own projects, and each department executes its projects independently of other departments.